The Ph.D. in Pharmaceutical Sciences

-- Our four academic divisions, each of which corresponds to a stage in the drug-development and care delivery cycle
+- Our four academic divisions that provide PhD training and that correspond to a stage in the drug-development cycle

-- Our highly collaborative approach to research and patient career
+- Our highly collaborative approach to research and scholarship

 - Step-by-step guide to getting started on earning your PhD in Pharmaceutical Sciences